 The BP ISA is a stocks and shares ISA.

 There are annual limits on the amount an individual may invest.
 You cannot subscribe to more than one of each type of ISA per tax year.

 Because of their tax advantages ISAs are subject to annual subscription limits.
-The overall ISA subscription limit is £15,240 for Tax Year 2016/17.
-You can subscribe:
+The overall ISA subscription limit is £20,000 for the 2019/20 tax year.

 You may open an ISA by: